Ad-Growth/ad-sdk-android/README.md

 ## Compatibility

 - **Minimum Android SDK**: Ad SDK requires a minimum API level of 24.
-- **Compile Android SDK**: Ad SDK requires you to compile against API 28 or later.
+- **Compile Android SDK**: Ad SDK requires you to compile against API 33 or later.

-## Dependencies

-This SDK use [Glide](https://github.com/bumptech/glide) to load images and gifs.